NIVANorge/Mobius2/docs/mobius2docs/central_concepts.md

 ## Names and identifiers

 Most entities in the model can have identifiers and names.
 - Identifiers (some times called symbols) are short strings that identify the given entity.
-An example is `groundwater`.
+An example is `gw_denitr`.
+These are used to refer to the entity inside the model (and also in [mobipy](../mobipydocs/mobipy.html)).
 - Names are typically more descriptive, e.g. "Groundwater denitrification rate at 20 degrees Celsius".
+These are often used to refer to the entity in contexts outside the model code, for instance in [data files](../datafiledocs/datafiles.html) or in [MobiView2](../mobiviewdocs/mobiview.html).

 ## Modules